Exclusive: Brazil's Rousseff in talks with Boeing for new jet

 However, Brazil's economic and political ambitions have since grown significantly.
 The country's gross domestic product surpassed Britain's in 2011, and its influence has grown in international forums as well as in other emerging markets, especially countries in Africa.

-Even a recent trip to Ethiopia required a refuelling stop in West Africa, one of the sources said.
+Even a recent trip to Ethiopia required a refueling stop in West Africa, one of the sources said.

 A new plane would ease such inconveniences.